richardcyrus/fm-crowdfunding-product-page/README.md

 ```

 2. The gradient overlay for the mobile menu was adapted for AlpineJS from work I did on another project.
 The original work was learned in the [Wes Bos](https://wesbos.com) [JavaScript30](https://javascript30.com/) course.
+3. When migrating to Vue 3 and the composition API, re-implementing the scroll to the selected pledge proved to be tricky.
+Using the information from [Exploring Vue Refs: A Step-by-Step Tutorial on Vue.js Refs and Best Practices](https://vue-community.org/vue/exploring-vue-refs-a-step-by-step-tutorial-on-vue-js-refs-and-best-practices.html), I was able to devise a way to implement the functionality while using [Pinia](https://pinia.vuejs.org/) for state management.

 ### Useful resources